miso-lims/miso-lims/docs/user_manual/european_nucleotide_archive_support.md

 ENA.
 Extract this archive and add the file information.
 After modification, the package is ready for submission.

+{% assign subsub = subsub | plus: 1 %}
+{% include userman-heading.md sub=sub subsub=subsub section=page.section title="Deleting Submissions" %}

+Submissions can be deleted by MISO administrators from the Submissions list page.
+Select the submissions you wish to delete, then click the "Delete" button in the toolbar at the top of the list.

 {% include userman-toplink.md %}